mcb30/puppet-dev/site/ud/README.md

 ### ud::containers

-You can specify container images to run in the `ud::containers` YAML dictionary.
+You can specify container images to run via the `ud::containers` YAML dictionary.
 Each container will be run as a `systemd` service using the `podman` container manager.